free real estate forms

 Since you're the home owner, this makes you the Grantor and your lucky son Dan becomes the Grantee (or Remainderman if you prefer ugly-sounding legal terms).
 So what's the good, bad and ugly with this deed?

-For starters, a life estate deed is your quick and easy ticket to avoid probate... a time-draining and money-gobbling legal process to sort and dish out the assets of someone who has passed away.
+For starters, this deed is your quick and easy ticket to avoid probate... a time-draining and money-gobbling legal process to sort and dish out the assets of someone who has passed away.
 It's always good news when your hard-earned property goes straight to your loved ones instead lining the fat pockets of lawyers.

 The bad is that once you sign this deed, it's pretty much a done deal - You can't sell or give the property to someone else without your Grantee's permission.
 For a non-binding deed that allows you to change your mind later on, Click here for our Beneficiary Deed instead.